Yoga, Embodiment, Mindfulness Teacher

 I INVITE YOU TO OWN YOURS

-Ashka has been studying movement her whole life, practicing yoga since 2006 and teaching for over a decade.
+Ashka has been studying movement her whole life, practicing yoga since 2006 and teaching since 2011.
 In 2008 she completed Diploma in Dance at Birkbeck College London and Dance Movement Psychotherapy foundation at Goldsmiths University London.
 She trained with the Yoga Campus in 2012.
 She holds MA in Bilingual Translation from Westminster University London.

 In 2019 she studied Somatic Stress Release with Scott Lyons, an inquiry into the process of identifying, releasing and healing emotional wounds through the body.
 In 2020 she expanded her understanding of psychosomatic patterns of trauma, studying Embodiment level 1 and 2 with Michaela Boehm and Steve James.